 We asked the public some more personal information including gender, age, region and whether or not they own and drive a car.
 The results can be broken down further.

 - A higher percentage of women believe there should be a zero tolerance for alcohol to drive in the UK.
 34% of women chose this option, only 26% of men chose this.
 Between the years of 2005 and 2015, women were only involved in around 19% of all drink driving convictions.
-This shows in the survey with more women wanting a zero tolerance to drink driving, there is statistically a bigger issue amongst men than women when it comes to drink driving.
+This shows in the survey with more women wanting a zero tolerance to drink driving, there are statistically bigger issues amongst men than women when it comes to drink driving.

 - 47% of people surveyed from the North East believed that the drink drive limit should be reduced to zero.
 Statistically the North East is the region that has the least amount of drink driving incidents in the UK.
 Even with this being the case, a huge number of people from this area are still wanting to see a zero tolerance level for drink driving.
 This goes to show that the current laws have a long way to go, there is still a huge room for improvement.

-- There is a correlation between age, and wanting the drink driving limit to increase.
+- There is a correlation between age and wanting the drink driving limit to increase.
 12% of 16-24 years olds think the legal alcohol limit should be increased.
 11% of 25-34 years agree with this, as do 10% of 35-44 year olds, 8% of 45-54 year olds, and only 6% of over 55’s think the limit should be increased.
 Statistically, it is young drivers that have been involved in the most drink driving accidents, and according to the survey we have conducted, it is also the young drivers who are more likely to want the drink drive limit increased.
-This is worrying, it is maybe down to a lack of experience, but maybe there should be more education available on the dangers of drink driving.

 - 58% of people from Scotland believe that the drink drive limit should be reduced or set at zero.
 This is interesting because Scotland already has a lower drink drive limit than the rest of the UK, and still a huge percentage of the people surveyed do not think it is set low enough.